The application period for the 2026 QBE Foundation local grants program has now closed.

 To be eligible for a QBE Foundation local grant, the organisation:

-• Must be based in Australia, although initiatives working in Australia, New Zealand or the Pacific will be considered.
+- Must be based in Australia, but initiatives working in Australia, New Zealand, French Polynesia, New Caledonia, Fiji and Solomon Islands will be considered.

 Application suitability and alignment

-• The organisation must be based in Australia, but initiatives working in Australia, New Zealand, Papua New Guinea, Solomon Islands, Vanuatu, French Polynesia, New Caledonia and Fiji will be considered.
+- The organisation must be based in Australia, but initiatives working in Australia, New Zealand, French Polynesia, New Caledonia, Fiji and Solomon Islands will be considered.

-Unfortunately, feedback on individual applications or reasons why your organisation was not provided with a grant cannot be provided.
+Feedback on individual applications or reasons why your organisation was not selected will be limited and shared at the end of the program via email.
 If an application does not meet initial eligibility criteria for any reason, we are not able to contact you before applications close.
 Please take the time to ensure you only submit an application if you meet all the conditions listed above.
 It is in the discretion of Australia Pacific QBE Foundation whether to make a grant to your organisation and to determine the value of that grant.

 Please note that it is in the discretion of Australia Pacific QBE Foundation whether to make a grant to your organisation and to determine the value of that grant.